fab-mnz/hackathon-QB-XAI/README.md

 To run evaluation on a .csv with the same format as the ones found inside the dataset folder, run ``python run_eval -p path_to_csv``.

+The site is inside `my-app` folder.
+To launch the site, run `npm start` inside the folder.